 DOM and MDHS acknowledge the request to share eligibility information with each other within 30 business days when an enrollee has been disenrolled for any financial or nonfinancial reason that may result in the enrollee's disqualification for benefits with the other department, including the rationale for the action.
 Additionally, DOM and MDHS will establish procedures to re-determine eligibility for any enrollee whose eligibility or benefit levels could change as a result of new information provided by either agency.
-Additional details for Section 13 of the Medicaid and Human Services Transparency and Fraud Prevention Act will be addressed in a subsequent report, and as progress is made on the real-time eligibility verification service.
-The remaining items in this Section are dependent on the enhanced real-time eligibility verification service (Section 3) being completed.
-Updates to this Section will resume when Section 3 is completed.
+Additional details for Section 13 of the Medicaid and Human Services Transparency and Fraud Prevention Act will be addressed in a subsequent report, and as progress is made on the real-time eligibility verification service being completed.
+Updates to this Section will resume when Section 3 of the Medicaid and Human Services Transparency and Fraud Prevention Act will be addressed Transparency and Fraud Prevention Act is completed.
+Current progress can be found within Section 4.3 of this document.
 DOM and MDHS are actively sharing and collaborating to improve information sharing and program integrity in a variety of ways.
 The below list is the data/information being shared to the benefit of both programs:

-- Beneficiary Data Exchange System (BENDEX) - SSI/State Data Exchange (SDX Data) - Public Assistance Reporting Information System (PARIS) Files - State Verification and Exchange System (SVES) Files - Low Income Subsidy (LIS) File - Cyber Security Awareness Volunteer Education Program (C-Save) and Leads Files
+- Beneficiary Data Exchange System (BENDEX)

+- SSI/State Data Exchange (SDX Data)

+- Public Assistance Reporting Information System (PARIS) Files

+- State Verification and Exchange System (SVES) Files

+- Low Income Subsidy (LIS) File

+- Cyber Security Awareness Volunteer Education Program (C-Save) and Leads Files

 - METSS Files (Child Support)

 - METSS Files for Third Party Liability (TPL)

 - SSA-8019 File for Third Party Liability